frankrowe/iso/js/lib/vex/docs/intro.md

 #### Features

 - Drop-in replacement for `alert`, `confirm`, and `prompt`
-- Easilly configurable animations which are smooth as butter
+- Easily configurable animations which are smooth as butter
 - Tiny footprint (`6kb` minified) and only depends on `jQuery`
 - Looks and behaves great on mobile devices
 - Open multiple dialogs at once and close them individually or all at once